An improved 3-local characterisation of McL and its automorphism group: Introduction

 Recall that for $x,y, z \in G$ the $G$-structure constant is determined by the character table of $G$ by the following equation

-Notice that if we select $x, y \in H$ such that $C_G(x)$ and $C_G(y)$ are contained in $H$, then we know $|C_G(x)|=|C_H(x)| $ and $|C_G(y)|= |C_H(y)|$.
+If we select $x, y \in H$ such that $C_G(x)$ and $C_G(y)$ are contained in $H$, then we know $|C_G(x)|=|C_H(x)| $ and $|C_G(y)|= |C_H(y)|$.
 Furthermore, for certain choices of $x$, $y$ and $z$, we know all the character values of $x$, $y$ and $z$.
 Thus the only unknown quantity on the left hand side of the structure constant equation is $|G|$.
-The proofs of both the above theorems pivot on the following fundamental fact \cite{FTh} about groups generated by two elements of order $3$ which have product of order $3$: \begin{quote}\emph{Suppose that $X= \langle x,y \mid x^3=y^3=(xy)^3=1\rangle$.
-Then $G$ has an abelian normal subgroup of index $3$.} \end{quote} This fact allows us to show that for certain $z\in H$, and for certain pairs $x,y $ of elements of order $3$ in $G$, if $xy=z$ then $x,y \in H$.
+The proof of Theorem~\ref{G=H} pivots on the following fundamental fact \cite{FTh} about groups generated by two elements of order $3$ which have product of order $3$: \begin{quote}\emph{Suppose that $X= \langle x,y \mid x^3=y^3=(xy)^3=1\rangle$.
+Then $X$ has an abelian normal subgroup of index $3$.} \end{quote} This fact allows us to show that for certain $z\in H$, and for certain pairs $x,y $ of elements of order $3$ in $G$, if $xy=z$ then $x,y \in H$.
 This means that we can calculate $a_{xyz}$ in $H$ and so we know the left hand side of the structure constant formula.
 Hence in principle we can determine $|G|$.
 What in fact happens is that we can discover enough information about $|G|$ to decide that the possible partial character tables are invalid or to show that $G=H$.